gaiterjones/cross-browser-ajax-file-uploader/README.md

 Look at the code in demo.html and copy the XHR and Flash divs as well as the required javascript and css files to your own html.

+The image resize library is included to allow you to resize images as they are uploaded.
+Specify the image size in the ajax get request, e.g. uploadresize=600x600.

 ## Acknowledgements
 http://www.uploadify.com/ for the Flash uploader.
+Jarrod Oberto for the image library.

 ## License